shepos/cw-docs/how-to-guides/printing-windows-network-printing.md

 ![](../.gitbook/assets/untitled-2%20%285%29.png)

-4. If your printer is not showing use these instructions to set it up [Printer Set up](https://www.notion.so/cloudwaitresswiki/Printing-Add-a-printer-18689e4654fe4978b20aeb82b581d81e).
+4. If your printer is not showing use these instructions to set it up [Printer Set up](https://www.notion.so/sheposwiki/Printing-Add-a-printer-18689e4654fe4978b20aeb82b581d81e).

 5. To test that the printer is working, please press Print Test Page

 ![](../.gitbook/assets/untitled-3%20%281%29.png)

 6. If the test page does not print.
 Then please connect and install the printer correctly.
-Please see : [Printer Set up](https://www.notion.so/cloudwaitresswiki/Printing-Add-a-printer-18689e4654fe4978b20aeb82b581d81e).
+Please see : [Printer Set up](https://www.notion.so/sheposwiki/Printing-Add-a-printer-18689e4654fe4978b20aeb82b581d81e).

 7. Open the PushPrinter for Windows program application

-8. Go to the 'settings' cog and select the default or CloudWaitress provider profile from the dropdown list.
+8. Go to the 'settings' cog and select the default or ShePOS provider profile from the dropdown list.

 ![](../.gitbook/assets/untitled-4%20%282%29.png)